protontypes/open-sustainable-technology/README.md

 - [DetecTree](https://github.com/martibosch/detectree) - A Pythonic library to classify tree/non-tree pixels from aerial imagery.
 - [Sentinel-Tree-Cover](https://github.com/wri/sentinel-tree-cover) - This project maps tree extent at the ten-meter scale using open source artificial intelligence and satellite imagery.
 - [Bioverse Labs](https://github.com/Bioverse-Labs/deep-learning) - Python scripts using usual frameworks in Deep Learning for pattern recognition on forest environments.
-- [PlantNet](https://gitlab.inria.fr/cgarcin/plantnet_dataset) - Download a subset of the Pl@ntNet database with more than 300.000 images and thousand of classes.
 - [Tree Tracker](https://github.com/protect-earth/TreeTracker) - Used by people who plant trees so they don't have to manually type coordinates with pictures they took.
 - [forest-risks](https://github.com/carbonplan/forest-risks) - Statistical models of forest carbon potential and risks.
 - [rGEDI](https://github.com/carlos-alberto-silva/rGEDI) - An R Package for NASA's Global Ecosystem Dynamics Investigation (GEDI) Data Visualization and Processing.